 Within each of the regions, certain sustainability risk items are considered 'investment critical' i.e. could have a material impact on an investment decision from a regulatory or financial aspect, and where a negative appraisal may preclude investment.
 To handle these items regionally, decision trees have been developed to support the identification of material risks, consider potential impacts and any mitigation measures which might be required.
-The investment critical items as "critical issue/action", "important issue/action" and "no current issue".
+The investment committee report, alongside the output of the ESG scorecard, presents each of the investment critical items as "critical issue/action", "important issue/action" and "no current issue".
 Mitigation measures and associated capital expenditure are reported for all "critical issue/action" and "important issue/action".
 As above, any material risks identified are discussed at committee and underwritten as required.

-(2) Real Estate debt Investments
+(2) Real Estate Debt Investments

 Globally, the debt business (commercial and agriculture) performs a screening process similar to the equity business.
-During the loan structuring and underwriting due diligence, a suite of appropriate thirdparty environmental assessments is engaged and a proprietary ESG Loan Assessment is completed.
-Data for the loan assessment is collected by a borrower questionnaire, ESG specific sections of the due diligence reports and Moody's ESG Solutions Climate on Demand risk analytics.
-The ESG Loan Assessment generates an overall "ESG Loan Score" (0 to 100) with Environmental, Social, Governance and Resilience sub-scores.
+During the loan structuring and underwriting due diligence, a suite of appropriate third-party environmental assessments is engaged, and a proprietary Loan Assessment is completed.
+Data for the loan assessment is collected by a borrower questionnaire, ESG specific sections of the due diligence reports and physical climate risk analytics.

+The Loan Assessment generates an overall "ESG Loan Score" (0 to 100) with Environmental, Social, Governance and Resilience sub-scores.
 The key findings from the due diligence assessments and the ESG loan score are presented in the investment committee report.
 Any material risks identified in the due diligence or using the assessment tool are discussed at committee and underwritten, through a deferred maintenance reserve (if applicable) or a post-closing obligation.